 Specialty Certificate Examination in Medical Oncology

-The Specialty Certificate Examination (SCE) in Medical Oncology will be delivered once a year.
+The Specialty Certificate Examination (SCE) in Medical Oncology is delivered once a year.

-There are no entry requirements for the SCE in Medical Oncology, however, trainees in UK training posts would normally take the SCE in Medical Oncology in their penultimate year of higher specialty training.
+There are no entry requirements for the SCE in Medical Oncology, however, trainees in UK training posts would normally take the SCE in their penultimate year of higher specialty training.

 Qualification: Certificate in Medical Oncology